zhudajianianshaoyouwei/TrMenu-3/README.md

 TrMenu is a brand new advanced dynamic menu plugin
 You can create unlimited & highly customized inventory GUIs

-It covers a larger variety of functions, and easier to configurae menu
+It covers a larger variety of functions, and is easier to configure menu
-Also a detailed wiki help you qucik start
+Also, a detailed wiki help you quickly start

 [//]: # (---)